Abhishikaf/smart_documents/README.md

 This application was conceived to be a means to upload and have access to documents.
 The additional functionality it implements is blockchain based verification, IFPS (Inter-Planetary File System) based storage, optional encryption, and ability to get documents notarized with payments made through ETH (Ethereum) to a verified notary.
 The app is implemented with a user interface using Streamlit.

+The application uses a Ganache test network, which is used to test applications to be applied to real Ethereum network transactions.

 ## Technologies and Installation Guide:

-This application was written in Python, Solidity, and SQL.
+This application was written in Python 3.7, Solidity 0.5.0, and SQL.
 It uses the following technologies:

 - streamlit
+- web3
+- pandas
+- hashlib

 Please verify you have installed all of the requirements.